lrast/reference-organizer/readme.md

 ## to do:
-1. Set up links on pages and API
+1. Safety prompts on remove / delete
-2. Safety prompts on add / delete
+2. topic-topic relationships
-3. Fix new page
+3. json vs strings